IgorZyktin/MediaStorageSystem/README.md

 Other:

 * DESC - show found records in reverse order.
+* DEMAND - force showing hidden tags.

+For example:

-For example: dragons AND SHORT AND DESC.
-Logical keywords do not matter here, AND will be always used.
+> dragons AND SHORT AND DESC

+Logical keywords do not matter here, AND will always be used.

 ### Synonyms